JamesHabben/4n6-app-finder/README.md

 ## Using the Project

-Check out the live build [here](https://4n6appfinder.habben.net).
+Check out the live build at https://4n6appfinder.habben.net

-This project was not meant to be run on local computers and is designed to run from a live web server.
+This project was not meant to be run by anyone on local computers and is designed to run from a live web server.
 Simply click the link above to get going.

 ## Contributing